 As a coach, Knull helped guide the Golden Flashes to two Mid-American Conference championships (2003, 2005), cultivating the development of two Freshmen of the Year and one MAC Player of the Year.
 In addition to her experience at Kent State, Knull has worked as a Regional Coaching Director for Region Nine of the United States Field Hockey Futures Program.
 As Regional Coaching Director, Knull oversees the training sites and coaching development in Michigan, Ohio, Kentucky and Western Pennsylvania.

 While growing up in Scotland, Knull played on the National U-16 and U-18 teams before coming to the United States for college.
 Knull earned a degree in sport management with a minor in coaching from Kent State in 2003, completing a master's degree in sport management in 2004.
 Knull obtained a Level II coaching accreditation through USA Field Hockey in November 2008.

 Knull and her husband, Justin, have a daughter, Grace, and a son, Calum.
-The family resides in Holt.
+The family resides in Laingsburh.